The value of conceptual knowledge: Preliminaries

 \section{Preliminaries}

-This section contains definitions and preliminary results that we draw upon in later sections.
-First, we characterize the optimal action vector~\eqref{eq:action-vector} and the posterior expected loss it induces.
-This loss depends on the posterior variance of the unknown vector~$\theta$ given the sample~$\samp$.
-We define the ``value of~$\samp$'' to be the difference between the prior and posterior expected losses, and derive sharp lower and upper bounds on this value.
+This section contains preliminary results that we draw upon in later sections.
+We characterize the optimal action vector~\eqref{eq:action-vector}, the posterior expected loss it induces, and the value~\eqref{eq:voi-definition} of the sample~$\samp$.
+We establish sharp lower and upper bounds on this value, and explain how the agent constructs ``optimal'' samples.
 Finally, we formalize what it means for the eigenvalues of the prior variance matrix to be ``more spread out.''